 Well I’m not gonna take the time when you come down there in Pine Bluff and tell me that (what are you doing here) But you can be assured I’ll have my dog on gun there, and I’ll feel threatened and I wonder whether I will be justified with a “stand your ground” defense! – Sen. Flowers

-BLAFROKAN – In a country built on racism (white terrorism and domination), violence and lethal force has long been a tactic of intimidation, oppression and subjugation of Black Americans.
+BLAFROKAN – In a country built on racism (white terrorism and domination), violence and lethal force has long been a tactic of intimidation, oppression and subjugation for Africans in America.
 Racial violence is as American as is capitalism.
-From the inception of the United States, it’s government sanctions it under the guise of preserving “law and order.”
-Blackness has been criminalized, a european projection of itself, in a deliberate effort to thwart any upward mobility towards true liberation for African Americans in this country.
+From the inception of the United States, it’s government sanctioned it under the guise of preserving “law and order.”
+Blackness has been criminalized, an European projection of itself, in a deliberate effort to thwart any upward mobility towards true liberation for African Americans in this country.

 Is your community so bad…or are you planning on coming down to Jefferson county with this crap?
 And if you do, we’re gonna have a response and we’re gonna evoke this stand your ground defense if this thing passes. – Sen. Flowers

 Another victim of “stand your ground,” was Markeis McGlockton of Clearwater, Florida.
 McGlockton is shown on camera defending his family after walking out of a convenient store.
 He was immediately shot dead after shoving a suspected white supremacist Michael Drejka, 48, to ground who was seen harassing his girlfriend and child in the car over a parking space.